Alcaraz v Sinner, the US Open quarter-final that may have shaped our next decade of tennis

 Sinner and Carlos dominating the tour?

 In truth, it’s far too early to tell how the next decade of men’s tennis will shape up.
-We haven’t even seen the end of Nadal and Djokovic, who are very much in the hunt for majors and – we must add – claimed three of the four on offer in 2022, before Djokovic won the first slam of 2023 at the Australian Open to equal Nadal on 22 slam titles.
-(Alcaraz missed the tournament as he recovered from a leg injury).
+We haven’t even seen the end of Nadal and Djokovic, who claimed three of the four majors on offer in 2022, before Djokovic won three slams in 2023 to surge clear at the top of the men’s all-time list with 24, two more than Nadal .

 Alcaraz as Nadal, Sinner as Djokovic?